Groveland, Massachusetts: Groveland Fire Department

 The Fire Department consists of 40 firefighters all of which serve on a paid call basis.
 There are two stations from which the firefighters are dispatched, Central Station (as seen in the picture on the left) and South Station.
-The workforce is divided equally between the 2 stations 20 firefighters in Central Station and 20 in South Station.
+The workforce is divided equally between the two stations, with 20 firefighters in Central Station and 20 in South Station.
 The Fire Department serves the town in all areas of fire suppression including residential, commercial, and woodland properties.
 Currently the GFD has 8 in service apparatuses.
 In Central Station there is the Ladder Truck, Engine 1(pumper) Squad 1 and Tanker 1.
 In South Station you can find Squad 2, Engine 2 (Tanker/Pumper), Engine 3 (pumper) and Combo 2 (forestry truck).
 It is also responsible for conducting water and ice rescue in addition to providing numerous emergency medical service calls.
 Fire personnel undergo rigorous and diversified training on an ongoing basis in order to develop the skills necessary to provide the services needed in a rapidly growing community.
 The department's equipment and manpower is designed to be flexible, efficient, effective, and tailored to addressing the specific community needs.